 A performance measure for establishing stakeholder trust in senior leaders and governance of the College is the support that the Horry-Georgetown Technical College Foundation receives in gifts from business, industry, foundations, and individuals.
-Assets of the Foundation have increased substantially over the last six years and are a testament to the partnerships that have been nurtured and the recognition of the added value that the College provides to the community.
+Assets of the Foundation declined in June 2012 due to construction payouts for the Spier Building, a new dental facility on the College's Grand Strand campus.
+HGTC continues to foster community relationships.
 Chart 7.6-1 illustrates the commitment of private investors.